 Birria Ramen: Where Mexico Meets Japan in a Bowl of Absolute Bliss!

-Get ready for something awesome: We’re combining the rich, spicy flavors of Mexican Birria with the cozy, slurpable goodness of Japanese Ramen.
+Get ready for something awesome: I am combining the rich, spicy flavors of Mexican Birria with the cozy, slurpable goodness of Japanese Ramen.

 It’s like two of your favorite comfort foods got together and made something even better!

-One of our most popular and iconic dishes on GypsyPlate is Birria Stew.
-We have been making this Mexican classic for years now, and recently upgraded it into Short Rib Birria.
+One of my most popular and iconic dishes on GypsyPlate is Birria Stew.
+I have been making this Mexican classic for years now, and recently upgraded it into Short Rib Birria.

-Most of the times we go the Birria Taco way when we cook a big pot, as they are simply irresistible when dunked in that bold yet perfectly seasoned consommé.
+Most of the times I go the Birria Taco way when we cook a big pot, as they are simply irresistible when dunked in that bold yet perfectly seasoned consommé.

-Today though, we decided to try Birria Ramen, which has been on our radar for quite some time.
+Today though, I decided to try Birria Ramen, which has been on my radar for quite some time.
 And, oh boy…

 What is Birria?